-Our program is actively engaged in cultural diversity by having professors of different cultures and races that are able to bring their experiences and ideas to the program.
+Our program is actively engaged in cultural diversity by having professors of different cultures and races that are able to bring their diverse personal and professional backgrounds, experiences and ideas to the program.
 Also, our diverse student body identifies with the professors that come from different backgrounds.
 Currently, we have a professor from Asia, Africa and an American Hispanic professor.